Phillip Hintikka Kieval

 Before Cambridge I was a student at the University of Houston where I earned my BA and MA in Philosophy.

-I share my life with my brilliant wife and our cat Winston.
+I share my life with my brilliant wife and our two cats Winston and Lumi.